 By Ilyas Hussein and Daniella Lopez

-Toronto Metropolitan University (TMU) has suspended all of its men’s soccer team activities until further notice and has opened an investigation following a report of “serious and concerning behaviour,” the university said in an emailed statement to The Eyeopener on Sept.
-4.
+Toronto Metropolitan University (TMU) has announced the men’s soccer season will resume as scheduled following the completion of an independent investigation into “concerning behaviour,” the university said in an emailed statement to The Eyeopener on Oct.
+10.

-The situation started developing early Saturday morning as the men’s soccer team forfeited both matches on their season-opening weekend against the Laurentian Voyageurs and the Nipissing Lakers.
+The situation started developing on Sept.
+2 as the men’s soccer team forfeited both matches on their season-opening weekend against the Laurentian Voyageurs and the Nipissing Lakers.

 “Our men’s soccer team will not be able to play this weekend.
 We will be defaulting the games and if there are any other changes to the schedule, we’ll let you know,” a TMU spokesperson told The Eye on Sept.
 2 through email.

-As a result of the forfeited matches, the Bold have been given automatic 3-0 losses to both the Voyageurs and Lakers, per the Ontario University Athletics (OUA) regulations.
-This currently puts them at a 0-2 record—last in the OUA East division—to begin the season.
+As a result of the forfeited matches, the Bold were given automatic 3-0 losses to both the Voyageurs and Lakers, per the Ontario University Athletics (OUA) regulations.
+Currently, the team holds a 9-3 record—second in the OUA East division.

-TMU said they will be providing no further comment or details regarding the situation until the investigation is completed to protect the “privacy, confidentiality and the integrity” of the investigation.
+TMU said they will provide no further comment on the situation or release details of the investigation to protect the “privacy and confidentiality of all those involved.”

 Leave a Reply